slacgismo/solar-data-tools/paper/paper.md

 PVAnalytics focuses on preprocessing and quality assurance, while RdTools specializes in loss factor analysis.
 SDT, on the other hand, provides both data quality and loss factor analysis, operates _automatically_ with minimal setup, and is **model-free**, requiring no weather or other external information.
 To our knowledge, no other open-source software provides flexible model-free automated analysis for unlabeled PV data.
 SDT is particularly suited for users who need a pre-defined pipeline to analyze complex systems that cannot be easily modeled and lack meteorological data—a common scenario for small, distributed systems.

 # Acknowledgements

-This work is supported by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Number 38529.
+This work is supported by the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy (EERE) under the Solar Energy Technologies Office Award Numbers 34368 and 38529.

 # References